IEEE-VIT/termiboard/README.md

 | --top5-ram  | Show top 5 process that consume the most memory |

 ## Contributing
 To start contributing, check out [CONTRIBUTING.md](https://github.com/IEEE-VIT/termiboard/blob/master/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
-If you want something gentle to start with, check out issues labelled as `easy` or `good-first-issue`.
-Check out issues labelled as `hacktoberfest` if you are up for some grabs! :)
+Kindly consider leaving a :star: if you like the project :)

 ## License
 This project is licensed under [MIT](https://github.com/IEEE-VIT/termiboard/blob/master/LICENSE).